zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 }
 ```

 In what follows, all examples are related to private key encryption.

-## Arithmetic operations
+### Arithmetic operations.

-Classical arithmetic operations are supported by shortints:
+Classical arithmetic operations are supported by shortint:

 ```rust
 use tfhe::shortint::prelude::*;